Thursday, December 7, 2023

 "What the Catholic Church does not teach is the ABSOLUTE assurance of salvation."

 So, Catholics can have absolute assurance that they do not have absolute assurance of salvation.
+That is ironic.

 "We don't claim, as the Pharisee did, that we know that we are saved (1 Corinthians 4:3-4)."

 But Roman Catholics do, like the Pharisees of old, rely in part on their good works to get right with God.
+They rely on their own goodness rather than solely on the mercy of God.

 1 Corinthians 4:3-4 does not speak to the issue of assurance of salvation, but to the greatness of one's service to God.
 Ultimately, the only thing that matters is God's approval.
 If the righteousness of Jesus Christ is imputed to our account, then we are already fully accepted before God as righteous.
-That would be a judgement He makes in regard to us, not us in regard to our own standing before Him.
+That would be a judgment He makes in regard to us, not us in regard to our own standing before Him.

 "First of all, if you judge yourself saved, you judge yourself righteous.
 Luke 18: The Parable of the Pharisee and the Tax Collector.
 9 He then addressed this parable to those who were convinced of their own righteousness and despised everyone else..."